-In a cross-sectional study consisting of eight survey waves, the researchers of the University of Tartu will ascertain the actual prevalence of the coronavirus and the progress of the epidemic in Estonia.
-A random statistical sample of 16,000 to 20,000 people will be studied across Estonia to give the state evidence-based data to form the strategy for the gradual exit from the emergency situation.
-The study is financed by the Government of the Republic.
+In a cross-sectional study, the researchers of the University of Tartu ascertain the actual prevalence of the coronavirus and the progress of the epidemic in Estonia.
+Based on a random statistical sample, people are interviewed and tested across Estonia to give the state evidence-based data for making decisions about the measures to curb the spread of the virus.
+The study is financed by the Estonian government.

-The research team will present the government weekly interim conclusions that will form the basis for evaluating the efficacy of the emergency measures and amending them.
+After each survey wave, the research team presents the government interim conclusions that form the basis for evaluating the efficacy of the anti-COVID-19 measures and amending them.

 „If we want to evaluate the efficacy of the measures enacted in the emergency situation and amend the decisions taken thus far in an evidence-based manner, it is important to know the data of the prevalence of the coronavirus among the population.
 Correct information enables us to select the correct methods."